McCants Stewart

 When Stewart arrived, the Twin Cities possessed a small Black professional and leadership community.
 Though he was registered to and expressed interest in opening practice, he never succeeded in challenging the established Black professional class.
 Stewart migrated to the Dakotas, where he entered the dairy business and prepared to practice law.
 This move did little to advance his legal career, and he arrived in Portland, OR, in 1902.
 He was admitted to the bar of Oregon in 1903, becoming that state's first Black lawyer.
 Stewart started an active practice of his profession in Portland that same year.
 Stewart married Mary D. Weir of Minneapolis on August 22, 1905.

 The highlight of his rather uneventful career was a civil rights case, Taylor v.
 Cohn, which he argued successfully in 1906.
 He was a Republican, but his political connections did little for his aspirations besides allowing his appointment to a notary public.
-In 1914 he ran for a public defender and lost.
+In 1914, he ran for a public defender and lost.
 Stewart had a freak accident while running to board a streetcar, which required his leg to be amputated.
 Shortly after, his vision gave him trouble, and his practice declined.
-In 1917, he and his family moved to San Francisco only to find Black life and times equally hard.
+In 1917, he and his family moved to San Francisco only to find Black life, which was sometimes challenging.

 Minnesota Historical Society